 I also remember that when he was at Albany State Teachers College in the late Forties I was a sailor on a tanker.
 In the fall of the year we'd push as much product, heating oil or whatever, as far as we could up the river but couldn't go farther than Albany—there wasn't enough water in the river.
 I'd call him and he'd know all the bars where he'd take me for five-cent beers.
 He knew all the bars.
 I visited him there maybe half a dozen times.

-Doug: How did he get the nickname “Glimpy?”
+Douglas: How did he get the nickname “Glimpy?”

 Artie: I think I laid that on him.
 There was a character on The Dead End Kids or The Bowery Boys, and [Harvey] looked like him.

-Doug: Is there anything else you can think of to tell us about Harvey?
+Douglas: Is there anything else you can think of to tell us about Harvey?

 So I have it.
 Yeah it's only a memento, but it's important to remember who he was.